bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 Variable
 #### Scope
 None
-#### ValueList
+#### ArgList
 Only a single value of an `Instance`.
-It may contain a ValueList with another `Instance` objects.
+It may contain a ArgList with another `Instance` objects.
 These instances correspond to the classes from which the instantiated class inherits (see also BlockType `Class`).

 ---